yanliu1111/c-sharp-dot-net-essential-training/README.md

 #4-1 CreateFiles
 Use the **"using" construct** to automatically close a file when done and associated file reference when this Using context block completes.
 Files are one of those operating systme resources that the garbage collector can automatically close for us.

+#4-4 Enumerating files and directories
+**EnumerateDirectories**() is a recursive function that will return all the directories in a given path, including all subdirectories.
+**EnumerateFiles**() is a recursive function that will return all the files in a given path, including all subdirectories.
+**EnumerateFileSystemEntries**() is a recursive function that will return all the files and directories in a given path, including all subdirectories.